 Guilin Guangxi, China Travel Guide

-Guilin's public transport counts on an extensive bus network.
+Guilin's public transport relies on an extensive bus network.
 There is currently no metro or subway system.
-Guilin's main public transportation system is its extensive network of city buses.
-These buses cover the majority of main attractions plus metropolitan areas.
+Guilin's main public transportation system is its main extensive network of city buses.
+These coaches cover the majority of main attractions and city areas.
 They make getting around the city very economical.

-Buses typically operate from early morning, around 6:00 AM, until late evening, approximately NINE:00 PM or 10:00 PM.
+Buses typically operate from early morning, around 6:00 AM, until late evening, around 9:O'CLOCK IN the EVENING or 10:00 PM.
 Frequencies vary, with more frequent services during peak hours (morning and evening commutes).

-Public buses in Guilin generally have limited accessibility for travelers with mobility challenges.
+Public buses in Guilin generally have limited accessibility for people with mobility challenges.
 They do not typically have ramps or designated spaces for wheelchairs.
 Consider taxis or ride-sharing for better accessibility.

-Use The Baidu maps app (if you can read Chinese) or a translation app with GPS to identify bus routes and stops.
-Baidu Maps often delivers real-time bus locations.
+Use Baidu Maps (if you can read Chinese) or a translation app with GPS to identify bus lines and stops.
+The Baidu maps app often delivers real-time bus locations.
 Have exact change ready for bus fares prior to boarding.
 During peak hours, buses might be busy.

 Taxis and ride-sharing apps deliver convenient door-to-door transport in Guilin.
 They make good options for speed and comfort.